Multi-Kernel Regression with Sparsity Constraint: Banach-Space Kernels

-\end{theorem} The practical implication of Theorem \ref{Thm:KernelAdmisOp} is that it yields Fourier-domain criteria to determine the admissiblity of an operator $\mathrm{L}$.
+The practical implication of Theorem \ref{Thm:KernelAdmisOp} is that it yields Fourier-domain criteria to determine the admissibility of an operator $\mathrm{L}$.
+In particular, and due to the Rieman-Lebesgue lemma, if $\widehat{\rho_\mathrm{L}}$ is an absolutely integrable function then condition \ref{It:kernelcont} holds.

 As the last part of this section, we use this characterization to introduce some families of admissible kernels.
-Our first example is made of exponential-type kernels defined as
+Our first example is made of super-exponential kernels defined as

+where $\|\boldsymbol{x}\|_{\alpha}= \left( \sum_{i=1}^d |x_i|^\alpha \right)^{\frac{1}{\alpha}}$ for any $\boldsymbol{x}=(x_i)\in\mathbb{R}^d$.
 These functions are known to be positive-definite \cite[Appendix B]{unser2014introduction}.
 Their inverse Fourier transforms (the so-called $\alpha$-stable distributions) are heavy-tailed and infinitely smooth, with algebraically decaying derivatives of any order \cite[Chapter 5]{sato1999levy}.
 Hence, they satisfy the conditions of Theorem \ref{Thm:KernelAdmisOp}.
 Note that the classical Gaussian kernels are excluded because their frequency responses are not heavy-tailed.
 However, one can get arbitrarily close by letting $\alpha$ tend to its critical value $2$.
-Similar to the arguments that can be made to support the use of Gaussian kernels in regularized RKHS (see for example \cite{girosi1993priors,smola1998connection,yuille1998motion}), we conjecture that the present Banach space formulation can be extended to cover Gaussian kernels as well.
+Moreover, there are arguments in regularized RKHS that support the use of Gaussian kernels.
+For example, in \cite{girosi1993priors,smola1998connection,yuille1998motion}, the Gaussian RKHS has been implicitly characterized by using the Taylor expansion of the corresponding regularization operator.
+Further, \cite{steinwart2006explicit} uses the notion of holomorphic functions to explicitly characterize Gaussian RKHS.
+We conjecture that the present Banach-space formulation can be extended to cover Gaussian kernels as well.
 However, this requires one to consider a space larger than $\mathcal{S}'(\mathbb{R})$.

 Our second example is made of Bessel potentials used in kernel estimation \cite{aronszajn1961theory}.
-For a positive real number $s>d$, we consider the operator $(\mathrm{I}-\Delta)^{-\frac{s}{2}}:\mathcal{S}'(\mathbb{R}^d)\rightarrow\mathcal{S}'(\mathbb{R}^d)$, where $\Delta$ is the Laplacian operator.
+For a positive real number $s>d$, we consider the operator $(\mathrm{I}-\Delta)^{\frac{s}{2}}:\mathcal{S}'(\mathbb{R}^d)\rightarrow\mathcal{S}'(\mathbb{R}^d)$, where $\Delta$ is the Laplacian operator.
 The Bessel potentials are the Green's function of such operators.
 They correspond to the shift-invariant kernels